anupsv/eth-kms-signer-go/README.md

 ```

 Returns:
-- *ecdsa.PublicKey: The parsed ECDSA public key.
+- `*ecdsa.PublicKey`: The parsed ECDSA public key.
-- *ECDSAPublicKey: The ASN.1 structure of the public key.
+- `*ECDSAPublicKey`: The ASN.1 structure of the public key.
-- error: An error if retrieval or parsing fails.
+- `error`: An error if retrieval or parsing fails.

 ```go
 GetAddress